START FOR FREE

 Three weeks after giving birth I made a mistake that changed my entire life.
 As a brand new, first-time mom I was emotional, exhausted, and anxious to get back to my “normal” routine.
 I laced up my running shoes and hit the pavement.
 Needless to say, my three-week postpartum body wasn’t ready for the stress and strain of a high-impact sport.
 A few minutes into my run, I felt something drop in my pelvic area.
 In that instant, I developed a mild bladder prolapse.

 That’s the bad news.
 The good news is that with time and specific exercises and lifestyle changes, I was able to completely resolve my prolapse symptoms.
-Sixteen years later, I still maintain great pelvic health AND I teach my favorite tools and techniques to a global community of women with POP.
+Eighteen years later, I still maintain great pelvic health AND I teach my favorite tools and techniques to a global community of women with POP.

 WHAT IS PROLAPSE?

 POP is a disruption (a shift) in organ position.
-With prolapse, one or more of the pelvic organs descend from their normal position, causing discomfort and/or a sensation of heaviness or bulging.
+With prolapse, one or more pelvic organs descend from their normal position, causing discomfort and/or a sensation of heaviness or bulging.
 POP can occur due to laxity in the connective tissues that hold the organ(s) in place, or due to lack of support from the pelvic floor muscles and fascia.

 But please understand: POP isn’t just an issue of “saggy” or weak pelvic floor muscles!

-POP is generally due to dysfunctional patterns of muscular tension, scar tissue, and problems with intra-abdominal pressure management from years of poor posture, improper lifting, chronic coughing, pushing to pee, or straining to poo.
+POP is generally due to dysfunctional patterns of muscular tension, scar tissue, and/or problems with intra-abdominal pressure management from years of poor posture, improper lifting, chronic coughing, pushing to pee, or straining to poo.
 These habitual ways of moving and living can cause (and perpetuate) pelvic organ shifts.

 Physical symptoms for women with prolapse: